Introduction: Why Time Series Forecasting Matters More Than Ever

 | Manufacturing | Predictive maintenance, quality control | 20-40% reduction in unplanned downtime |

-For investors interested in gaining exposure to the AI and data analytics companies driving time series forecasting innovation, consider these ETFs:
+For investors seeking exposure to the AI and data-analytics companies driving time series forecasting innovation, the following ETFs are relevant.

 - Global X Artificial Intelligence & Technology ETF (AIQ): Broad exposure to AI companies including cloud providers